JohannesEH/dashboard/README.md

 ## Usage

-For random images use: https://jubii.github.io/dashboard/
+For random featured images use: https://jubii.github.io/dashboard/

-For random images in a specific category use: https://jubii.github.io/dashboard/?technology
+For random images in a specific category use: https://jubii.github.io/dashboard/?buildings

 Avaailable categories are: